 This is the number one reason golfers add wraps.
 If a grip is too small for your hands, your natural tendency is to clench it tightly - the dreaded "death grip."
 This excessive tension radiates up your forearms and into your shoulders, destroying your ability to make a fluid, athletic swing.
 Your hold should be light, secure, and primarily in the fingers, allowing the club to move freely.

-If you have larger hands or longer fingers, a standard grip will likely force your fingers to dig an into your palm.
+If you have larger hands or longer fingers, a standard grip will likely force your fingers to dig into your palm.
 This is not only uncomfortable but also restricts the natural wrist action needed to generate speed and square the clubface.
 By building up the grip with extra tape, you create a dimension that fits your hand properly.
 This allows you to hold the club with an appropriately light pressure, which in turn frees up your swing and reduces unnecessary tension.

 2. To Influence Swing Mechanics and Hand Action